MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 ### Run it locally

 This is the default.
 The **revoscalepy** library runs locally on all platforms.
-On a standalone Linux or windows system, data and operations are local to the machine.
+On a standalone Linux or Windows system, data and operations are local to the machine.
 On Spark, a local compute context means that data and operations are local to current execution environment (typically, an edge node).

 ### Run in a remote compute context